H.R. 1366: Mining Regulatory Clarity Act

 Creates the Abandoned Hardrock Mine Fund

-Establishes a new fund dedicated to cleaning up environmental hazards from old, abandoned hardrock mines.
+Establishes a Treasury account dedicated to cleaning up old, abandoned hardrock mines.

 5